 What Class Hitch Do You Need?

 Don’t know what class hitch you need?
 Don’t worry, most of our customers didn’t have that information when they first met us either.
 We employ a team of trailer hitch professionals.
 They can help you determine the exact trailer hitch that is specifically for your vehicle.
 We also offer a guide that our online shoppers can use to study the various hitches and hitch types they might need.
-We have the largest inventory of trailer hitches in the city of Atlanta and they’re on hand and available for immediate purchase and installation.
+We have one of the largest inventories of trailer hitches in the city of Atlanta and are available for immediate purchase and installation.

 1. Refer to the owner’s manuals.
 It contains the information you need to determine what weight your vehicle can safely tow.